ankan-chakraborty/Face-Mask-detection-on-live-feed/README.md

 # Face-Mask-detection-on-live-feed
 **This Project contains:**
 * **Model Training:** How to fine tune Face-Mask-detection using MobileNet V2.
-* **Illumination Check:** Applying pure image processing technique to get rid of over-illuminated or under-exposed face image and only infer only on those images which are in good lighting condition.
+* **Illumination Check:** Applying pure image processing technique to get rid of over-exposed or under-exposed face image and only infer only on those images which are in good lighting condition.
 [Check Below](#illumination-check).
 * **Real Time Inference:** And finally apply it on live feed for real time inference.

 ### Sample Output Video